Gentry

 please let us know. |

-Donie Devaney: If you
+Donie Devaney: We

-have info regarding Donie,
+have any more info regarding Donie,

 please let us know. |

-Gerry Mulryan: If
+Gerry Mulryan: Gerry

 Collette Wilkinson: If you